jumarinr/jumarinr/README.md

 ### Hello there 👋

-<p>+ 3 years of experience working with technologies for the development of Web applications using a complete software process for their implementation.</p>
+<p>+ 3 years of experience working with technologies for the development of Web applications using a complete software process for it's implementation.</p>

 ### 🌳 I already have some experience working with:
 - MeteorJS framework